-Any change to the site map that is saved in the database for the current company can be added to a customization project as a SiteMapNode item.
-Therefore you can add a custom or customized site map node to a customization project.
+If, for a custom form or report, you have changed the workspace in the UI and saved these changes in the database for the current tenant, you can add these changes to a customization project as a SiteMapNode item.
 To do this, perform the following actions:

-- Open the customization project in the Customization Project Editor.
+- 1. Open the customization project in the Customization Project Editor.
 (See To Open a Project for details.) - 2.
 Click Site Map in the navigation pane to open the Site Map page. - 3.
-On the page toolbar, click Add New Record (+), as shown in the screenshot below. - In the list of site map nodes in the Add Site Map dialog box, which opens, select the check box for each node that you want to include in the project. - The Add Site Map dialog box displays all the custom site map nodes that have been created in the site map of Acumatica ERP and the nodes that have been modified in the site map.
-You can select multiple custom site map nodes to add them to the project simultaneously. - 5.
-In the dialog box, click Save to add each selected site map node to the customization project.
+On the page toolbar, click Add New Record (+), as shown in the screenshot below. - 4.
+In the list of site map nodes in the Add Site Map dialog box, which opens, select the check box for each screen that you want to include in the project.

+The Add Site Map dialog box displays all the custom site map nodes that have been created in the site map of Acumatica ERP and the nodes that have been modified in the site map.
+You can select multiple custom site map nodes to add them to the project simultaneously.

+5. In the dialog box, click Save to add each selected site map node to the customization project.